 Most costliest car in the world right now is one of the ultra-exclusive Rolls-Royce Droptail coachbuilt models, with prices reaching approximately $30 million.
 These one-of-a-kind creations represent the absolute pinnacle of automotive luxury, where every detail is customized over several years specifically for a single ultra-wealthy client.

 I still laugh when I think about the first time I heard someone drop thirty million on a car.
 Back then I figured it had to be a one-off joke.
 Turns out it wasn’t.
-These days the most costliest car in the world sits right around that number, and honestly, the story behind it is even wilder than the price.

 So Which Car Is It Right Now?